tardate/LittleArduinoProjects/README.md

 * [PlotNValues](./processing/PlotNValues) - a [Processing](https://www.processing.org/download/) script that reads 1..n values from the serial port and plots on stacked charts.
 I've often used this as a super-low-rent stand-in for an oscilliscope.

-## 65 Projects...
+## 66 Projects...
-Latest addition - [Switch - NFET](./Electronics101/SwitchNFET), small-signal digital switch with NFET and turn-off delay.
+Latest addition -
+[LEDLampAC](./Electronics101/LEDLampAC) - build and analyse a commercial LED lamp kit with capacitive power supply.

 | Project                                                      | Category                   | Description                               |
 |--------------------------------------------------------------|----------------------------|-------------------------------------------|